Lemonade Seeks IPO As Public Benefit Corp. (Pending:LMND)

 Source: CNBC

-Lemonade has received at least $480 million from investors including SoftBank, Sequoia Capital, Aleph, XL Innovate and General Catalyst Partners.
+Lemonade has received at least $480 million from investors, including SoftBank, Sequoia Capital, Aleph, XL Innovate, and General Catalyst Partners.

 Customer/User Acquisition